centerofexcellencehackathon/Team-X/Readme.md

 ### Note
 blockchain.py is a python script by us for understanding how blockchain works on ethereum using ganache.
 Parts of this has been used in final.py at various code blocks.

+## Future Scope

+Authentication using biometric linked to aadhaar number.

+BigChain DB for more secure data querying and other database transactions.

+Hyperledger instead of ethereum because its more secure.